zacaryattack/academic-kickstart/content/post/Assignment 3/Assignment 3.md

 the_condprob = nbc.Get_ConditionalProb_ofWord_based_onSentiment('the', 1)
 print(' P[\"the\" | Positive] = {:.3f}%\n'.format(the_condprob))
 ```

 c.
-Calculate the following probability
+Calculate the following probabilities

     c.
-Calculate the following probability
+Calculate the following probabilities

     Probability of the occurrence:
                 P["the"] = ?
-                P["the"] = 99.543%
+                P["the"] = 99.561%

     Conditional Prob based on sentiment:
      P["the" | Positive] = ?
-     P["the" | Positive] = 99.483%
+     P["the" | Positive] = 99.530%